Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 SYNOPSIS

-mtoverlap
+mtoverlap [graph options]

 DESCRIPTION

-MTOVERLAP allows one to display sets of "bundles" of microtubules
+Mtoverlap allows one to display sets of "bundles" of microtubules

-(MT's) and to compute overlap between MT's coming from the two
+(MT's) and to compute overlap between MT's coming from the two differ-

-a default, standard display format fairly easily.
+default, standard display format fairly easily.

 Before running the program, you must figure out how to specify which

 MT's are in a bundle.
-If all of the MT's in a model belong to
+If all of the MT's in a model belong to one bun-

-bundle consists of all MT's that contain at least one point within
+all MT's that contain at least one point within the box.
+Another way

-the box.
-Another way is to make a model contour within the plane
+is to make a model contour within the plane of one section to serve as

-together with a lower and upper Z coordinate, specifies a "cylinder",
+a boundary contour.
+This contour, together with a lower and upper Z

-and this program will include in the bundle any MT with at least one
+the bundle any MT with at least one point inside this cylinder.
+The

-point inside this cylinder.
-The most elaborate way is to make a
+most elaborate way is to make a series of model contours for boundary

-The program will then include in the bundle any MT that is included
+contours in different sections.
+The program will then include in the

-within any one of the contours.
+bundle any MT that is included within any one of the contours.

 For each bundle that the program deals with, it will want to know a

-center Z coordinate; this center value is used to align different
+center Z coordinate; this center value is used to align different bun-

-When you enter X, Y or Z coordinates for either of the above
+When you enter X, Y or Z coordinates for either of the above purposes,

-purposes, they must be index coordinates of the image file.
-That
+they must be index coordinates of the image file.
+That is, X and Y

-is, X and Y values must be in terms of pixel coordinates, and Z
+values must be in terms of pixel coordinates, and Z values must be in

-values must be in units of the original section numbers, before
+units of the original section numbers, before adjustment for tilt or

-adjustment for tilt or scaling by section thickness.
+scaling by section thickness.

-If the sections were significantly tilted during microscopy, the
+If the sections were significantly tilted during microscopy, the pro-

-one was tilted), and each successive line shows the Z value and tilt
+and each successive line shows the Z value and tilt for each section on

-for each section on which tilt was changed.
-Z values should occur in
+which tilt was changed.
+Z values should occur in ascending order.

 The program refers to different kinds of MTs as "types".
 For an IMOD